-Research or technology development
+Research or Technology Development

-The research or technology development program(s) are innovative, feasible and internationally competitive.
+Criterion standard: The research or technology development program(s) are innovative, feasible, and internationally competitive.

 This section allows you to describe the proposed research or technology development program at length and to get the reader excited about its potential.
 It is important to have a well-organized discussion.
-A running theme of the application should be that the new infrastructure is absolutely essential for conducting the proposed research or technology development and will lead to global leadership.
-The following structure is one way to present your discussion:
+A running theme of the application should be that the new infrastructure is absolutely essential for conducting the proposed research or technology development and will lead to international competitiveness.
+On average, Research or Technology Development was the lowest-scoring criterion among U of T applications to the 2020 IF competition; fewer than half of all applications received a score of "Satisfies the criterion" or "Satisfies and significantly exceeds the criterion" at the Expert Review stage.

+The following structure is one way to organize this section: